Jacqueline Kennedy maternity dress, family photos up for auction

-LOS ANGELES (Reuters) - A maternity gown once belonging to former U.S. First Lady Jacqueline Kennedy and a collection of 79 photographs featuring never-before-seen pictures of the young Kennedy family are up for sale at an auction ending on Thursday.
+LOS ANGELES, June 25 (Reuters) - A maternity gown once belonging to former U.S. First Lady Jacqueline Kennedy and a collection of 79 photographs featuring never-before-seen pictures of the young Kennedy family are up for sale at an auction ending on Thursday.

 The Los Angeles-based auction house Nate D. Sanders said the cream-patterned dress was worn by Jacqueline Kennedy in 1960 when she was pregnant with her son John F. Kennedy Jr. She later gave it to White House nanny Maud Shaw during a visit to London after the nanny retired.